Marie Corelli: Personal life

 Corelli spent her final years in Stratford-upon-Avon.
 There she fought hard for the preservation of Stratford's 17th-century buildings, and donated money to help their owners remove the plaster or brickwork that often covered their original timber-framed façades.
 Novelist Barbara Comyns Carr mentions Corelli's guest appearance at an exhibition of Anglo-Saxon items found at Bidford-on-Avon in 1923.
 Corelli's eccentricity became well known.
 She would boat on the Avon in a gondola, complete with a gondolier, whom she had brought over from Venice.
 In his autobiography, Mark Twain, who had a deep dislike of Corelli, describes visiting her in Stratford and how the meeting changed his perception.

 For over forty years, Corelli lived with her companion, Bertha Vyver, to whom she left everything when she died.
 She did not identify herself as a lesbian, but several biographers and critics have noted the frequent erotic descriptions of female beauty that appear in her novels, although they are expressed by men.

 Corelli was known to have expressed a genuine passion for the artist Arthur Severn, to whom she wrote daily letters from 1906 to 1917.
 Severn was the son of Joseph Severn and close friend of John Ruskin.
 In 1910, she and Severn collaborated on The Devil's Motor, with Severn providing illustrations for Corelli's story.
 Her love for the long-married painter, her only known romantic attachment to a man, remained unrequited; in fact Severn often belittled Corelli's success.

 During the First World War, Corelli's personal reputation suffered when she was convicted of food hoarding.

 She died in Stratford and is buried there in the Evesham Road cemetery.
-Later Bertha van der Vyver was buried alongside her.
+Later Bertha Vyver was buried alongside her.